 Consider All Your Options

-Sometimes there are underlying causes in the dog’s behaviour or health that result in failed adoptions; or often, the family cannot cope with the dog for whatever reason.
-Foster families also usually don’t keep dogs permanently and moving from one temporary home to another can become very stressful for dogs.
+In the case of failed adoptions, sometimes there are underlying causes in the dog’s behaviour or health that result in failed adoptions; or often the family cannot cope with the dog whatever the reasons maybe.
+Foster families don’t keep dogs permanently and moving from one temporary home to another can become very stressful for dogs.

 Surrendering the dog to us MUST be your last option.
 VOSD provides this facility, only so that you do NOT abandon the dog.
 We are interested in the welfare and well-being of the dog.